-In this article, I will describe software requirements and software design, the purpose each plays in creating a software app, and why you should consider both prior to developing your web or mobile app idea.
+In this article, we will review software requirements and software design, the purpose each plays in creating a software app, and why you should consider both prior to developing your web or mobile app idea.

 Software requirements clearly define “what” your system needs to do.
 They are, in effect, a checklist that your designers, developers, and testers will use to make sure you get the system you want.